ipspace/sloveniahiking/content/hikes/_index.en.md

 ## Recent Hikes with English Descriptions

-These hikes have English descriptions (many of them contributed by Margaret Davis).
+These hikes have English descriptions (the long ones were translated from Slovenian original by Margaret Davis).